HackHeroses-2025-WOLI/HackHeroes-2025/API_ENDPOINTS.md

   }'
 ```

-`reporter_email` is NOT set when reports are submitted anonymously; this field will be `null`.
-Response bodies expose an `is_reviewed` boolean flag (default `false`) so internal tools can immediately display triage state.

 **Errors:**

-- `422 Unprocessable Entity` – invalid phone number, too-short description, itp. (format jak w sekcji „Error Payload Format”).
+- `422 Unprocessable Entity` – invalid phone number, too-short description, itp. (format like in  „Error Payload Format”).

 ### GET /api/v1/reports/

 Get all available reports (pagination + filters).
 This endpoint returns only reports that are **neither currently assigned to a volunteer nor already completed**, making it perfect for displaying work available to be picked up.
-Every record contains the `is_reviewed` flag so operators quickly know which cases require attention.

 ```bash
 # All reports